by Lucinda Staniland

 From the research I’ve done, there are several reasons why Essential Oils can be problematic:

 1. More research is required to understand exactly how these powerful substances interact with the human body.
 Essential Oils are incredibly potent (just one drop of peppermint essential oil is equivalent to 26-28 cups of peppermint tea) and surprisingly under-researched.
-This is strong stuff, but do we really know what we’re doing with tit?
+This is strong stuff, but do we really know what we’re doing with it?

 While you can find a slew of Essential Oil related research on PubMed, only a few of these studies have been randomized, double-blind placebo-controlled studies (considered to be the ‘gold-standard’ in scientific research) and the scientific community generally agrees that there is limited scientific evidence to support the use of Essential Oils.
 This doesn’t mean that Essential Oils don’t work, just that they haven’t been rigorously validated by science and should probably be treated with some caution.

-There are definitely exceptions, and some gold-standard trials have shown very promising results for the use Essential Oils.
+There are definitely exceptions, and some gold-standard trials have shown very promising results for the use of Essential Oils.
 For example, one randomized, double-blind placebo-controlled study found that tea tree oil was an effective treatment for acne, and another found that inhalation of Lemon Essential Oil reduced nausea and vomiting during pregnancy.

 More research is also required on the potential adverse effects of Essential Oils.
-Skin irritation, allergic reactions and increased sun sensitivity are well documented side effects of Essential Oils, and some Essential Oils are not safe for children or pregnant women.
+Skin irritation, allergic reactions and increased sun sensitivity are well documented side effects of Essential Oils, and some Essential Oils are not safe for pets, children or pregnant women.
 There is also preliminary research to suggest that some Essential Oils may have adverse effects on the olfactory system, the endocrine system (this study proposed that the estrogenic effects of tea tree and lavender oil resulted in breast growth in teenage boys) and the digestive system when used incorrectly.

 2. Because of their potency, Essential Oils need to be used very carefully.
 Unfortunately, safety guidelines and precautions for Essential Oil use (like this one from the Tisserand Institute) are often not widely understood or followed by consumers, and few people bother to consult trained aromatherapists or practitioners when using Essential Oils.
 Of course, it’s not necessary to be an expert or a trained practitioner to use Essential Oils safely, but you do need to be careful and well-informed.